 There is no particular bait other than the standard Mackerel and Lug etc that I recommend.
 I have noticed peeler crab seems to produce the goods when other baits are slow though.

 Further round through the holiday park, I have seen kids pulling in small Pollock to Mackerel feathers.
-Fishing straight off the side, this section must have a decent depth as I have seen divers in this section too.
+Fishing straight off the side, this area must have a decent depth as I have seen divers in this section too.

-Parking is next to the building in the pic below if fishing the Gimblet Rock end. its literally a 1 minute walk from the parking area.
+Parking is next to the building in the pic below if fishing the Gimblet Rock end.
+It’s literally a 1 minute walk from the parking area.

 The rest of the beach in summer is covered with tourists, the further, more westerly section of the beach in front of the golf course has a reputation.
 It is one of the more well known hot spots for catching Sea Bream on the Llyn Peninsula.
 There is more than enough parking too.
-I haven’t personally fished that end yet but its on the cards.

 Have a go around the Harbour entrance too with the LRF gear for a chance of Bass, there are also Mullet in the harbour during summer which can take a bit of patience.
 A bit of floating bread will help hcatch them, they are very nervous fish so keeping quiet and still while stalking will make things easier for you.